david-wiggs/codeql-anywhere/README.md

 ```

 ## Jenkins
 This repository has the folder structure such that it can be consumed as a Jenkins [Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/).
 Additionally, it contains the needed groovy script to call the `New-CodeQLScan.ps1` PowerShell script.
 Below is an example of a Jenkins Pipeline script that could be used.
-It assumes that there is a Jenkins credential named `codeqp-token` of type _Secret Text_ that is the GitHub Personal Access Token to be used that uploads CodeQL results.
+It assumes that there is a Jenkins credential named `codeql-token` of type _Secret Text_ that is the GitHub Personal Access Token to be used that uploads CodeQL results.

 ```groovy
 @Library('codeql-anywhere') _